 Orchard Road is the trendy sister street of Bugis Street.

 This road runs through the center of Singapore and is lined with swanky malls, hotels, and attractions.

 Orchard Street is especially popular during Christmas time, when it is decorated with dazzling lights.

 Regardless of when you visit this street, you are bound stay busy for hours shopping from one mall to another.

-- Shop – If the stalls on Bugis Street weren’t quite your style, the shops on Orchard Street might be a better fit.
-The shopping here is mainly comprised of high-end shopping malls.
-Try the intricately designed ION Orchard or the fashionable Knightsbridge Mall to start.
+- Shops – The shopping here is mainly comprised of high-end shopping malls.
+There are huge malls all along the street and even underground.
+Go to the unique ION Orchard or the fashionable Knightsbridge Mall to start.

-- Learn – Orchard Street presents plenty of opportunity to learn.
-Of course, there is the National Museum of Singapore.
-You can also visit Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture and history.
+- Attractions – Nearby, you can visit the National Museum of Singapore, Fort Canning Park or Istana Heritage Gallery to get a deeper understanding of Singaporean culture.

-- Relax – Lay back and rest your legs after a long day of shopping and museum hopping.
+- Spas – Lay back and rest your legs after a long day of shopping and museum hopping.
 Orchard Street provides plenty of options for those looking to relax.
-Indulge in a rooftop spa treatment overlooking the busy buildings below at Andana or rejuvenate in one of Remede’s lavish spa rooms.
+Alternatively, indulge in a rooftop spa treatment overlooking the busy buildings below at Andana or rejuvenate in one of Remede’s lavish spa rooms.

 4. Sim Lim Square